bvbohnen/X3_Customizer/Documentation.md

  * 3.12.1
    - Added operation_limit argument to Force_Infinite_Loop_Detection and defaulting to 1 million (up from 32k) to reduce false positives.
    - Obj patches now support balanced insertions and deletions.
+ * 3.12.2
+   - Added better support for launching by double clicking the bat file, along with a little more guidance for new users.
+   - Added convenience transform Remove_Engine_Trails.